zalavari/HandwrittenKanjiRecognition/README.md

 ### Milestone 2
 Creating and training a neural network.

+CNN model is constructed and trained.
+Data-augmentation is also used.
+The training process is relatively slow (takes about half an hour), but even after 5 minutes we are able to reach 95% accuracy.
+At the end of the training process usually between 98% and 99%, so the results are promising so far.

+While evaluating the results, I checked the misclassified elements, to find out that the predicted characters are looking really similar to the ground truth, sometimes they are differ only by one stroke.

 ### Milestone 3
 Fine tuning the solution, adding the option to draw a Kanji on a canvas, and recognize it in real-time.